 Employment

-Working to ensure that all persons with disabilities have the opportunity to work in real jobs for real pay.
+All persons with disabilities should have the opportunity to work in real jobs for real pay.
+Unfortunately, tens of thousands of people with disabilities are denied this experience.

-Just about everyone wants to work, can work and benefits from work.
-Yet society has historically viewed people with disabilities as incapable of being productive members of society.
-As a result, vast numbers of people with disabilities don’t have the opportunity to work in real jobs for real pay, and to fulfill their potential as valued members of the community.
+Just about everyone wants to work, can work, and benefits from work.
+Yet society has historically viewed people with disabilities as incapable of being productive members of the workforce.
+This culture of low expectations has deprived many people with disabilities of the opportunity to work in real jobs for real pay, and the chance to fulfill their potential as valued members of the community.

 People with disabilities deserve better.

 CPR has made it a priority to expand integrated work opportunities for people with disabilities through its litigation and policy work.
-We developed an initiative to challenge segregated sheltered workshops in Oregon under the Americans with Disabilities Act (ADA), and filed the first lawsuit in the nation that successfully advanced this strategy.
+We developed an initiative to challenge segregated sheltered workshops in Oregon under the Americans with Disabilities Act (ADA) and filed the first lawsuit in the nation that successfully advanced this strategy.
 The settlement in this case is now a model for other states.
-We also have developed and led several policy initiatives to promote opportunities for competitive integrated employment through new federal laws, regulations and policies.